The Bubble (game show): Production

 The show was produced for the BBC by Hat Trick Productions, who produce the long-running BBC news quiz show Have I Got News for You.
 A pilot was filmed in February 2009 but was not broadcast.
 The pilot episode featured Katy Brand, Miranda Hart and Frank Skinner as contestants.
 Episodes were filmed the day before broadcast, airing in the 10 pm slot on Friday nights (except Ep.5).

 According to Skinner, for the British version of the show The Bubble was a large and remote country house somewhere in the East Midlands, in which the contestants lived with two of the production team for their period of isolation, being prevented from wandering away from the house, with their mobile phones confiscated, and denied access to newspapers, radio, television or the internet.

-Both ITV News and Sky News assisted in filming fake stories for the show, but despite BBC presenters having taken part in a clip for the pilot, BBC News subsequently refused to allow its presenters to work with the show, allowing only archive material to be used.
-A BBC spokesman said "We are sure The Bubble on BBC Two will be extremely funny but BBC journalists will leave it to the comedians to do the comedy," while critics of the decision pointed out that several of its presenters had taken part in other fictional shows before, and described it as a "sense of humour failure".
+Both ITV News and Sky News assisted in filming fake stories for the show.
+BBC, however, refused, only allowing archive material to be used despite the show supposedly covering current events.
+Ian Burrell of The Independent called out this as a case of double standards, especially since BBC presenters took part in producing the unaired pilot, and the basic fact The Bubble was aired on the network.
+A BBC spokesman said "We are sure The Bubble on BBC Two will be extremely funny but BBC journalists will leave it to the comedians to do the comedy," while Burrell pointed out that several of its presenters had taken part in other fictional shows before, and described it as a "sense of humour failure".
 The BBC boycott was featured as one of the news stories in the first episode, with nobody picking it as the real story.

 According to Mitchell speaking in January 2011, both he and the BBC were keen to film a second series; however, he later chose to work on 10 O'Clock Live for Channel 4, whose 15-week live run clashed with the period the BBC intended to film the second series of The Bubble.

 Repeats of the series began airing on Dave in January 2011.